Want to express your emotions over text or keyboard? Easy! The Korean emoticons are here to help.

-There are honestly hundreds or emoticons and each has many variations so instead you can focus on general guidelines:
+There are honestly hundreds of emoticons, and each has many variations, so instead, you can focus on general guidelines:

-1) If something is pointing upwards, it is usually representing a positive emotion.
+1) If something is pointing upwards, it usually represents a positive emotion.

-3) If something is pointing downwards, it usually represents a negative emotion.
+3) If something points downwards, it usually represents a negative emotion.

-There are no shortage of happy Korean emoticons, and when texting with some Koreans you may see a smiley face in nearly every other sentence!
+There is no shortage of happy Korean emoticons, and when texting with some Koreans, you may see a smiley face symbol in nearly every other sentence!

 So many variations of smiley faces exist that they warrant their own section.

-Most commonly, ^^ are used for eyes which represent the happy, wide eyes you get when you are smiling!
+Most commonly, ^^ are used for eyes that represent the happy, wide eyes you get when you are smiling!
 You can make them by pressing SHIFT + 6 on your keyboard.